iamdempa/k8s-aws-cicd/README.md

 __1. A specific Gitlab Runner__

-You need to have a Gitlab-runner deployed in the aws infrastructure to perform the build jobs.
+You need to have a Gitlab-runner deployed in the aws infrastructure to carry out the build jobs.

 a) Spin up an __amazon-linux 2__ (centos) `EC2` instance __(t2.micro)__ is enough to accomodate the gitlab-runner